These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 13. Plant Late

-Consider planting a crop later in summer.
-Towards the end of August, female SVB moths will stop laying eggs.
+Consider planting a crop later in the summer.
+Toward the end of August, female SVB moths will stop laying eggs.

 Therefore, consider planting a second crop near the end of the laying period.
-The crop will mature after the pests have stopped laying and will not suffer damage.
+The crop will likely mature after the pests stop laying eggs.

 14. DIY Yellow Trap